 Descending from the hill of the Convent and Castle, you’ll find yourself in Tomar’s enchanting historic center.
 This well-preserved town center is a delight to explore, with its narrow cobblestone streets, traditional Portuguese houses, and charming squares.

 Start your walk at the Praça da República, the main square and heart of Tomar.
-You’ll know you are there when you see the statue of Gualdim Pais, founder of Tomar., you’ll find the striking Igreja de São João Baptista, a 15th-century Gothic church with beautiful Manueline elements.
+You’ll know you are there when you see the statue of Gualdim Pais, founder of Tomar.
+You’ll find the striking Igreja de São João Baptista, a 15th-century Gothic church with beautiful Manueline elements.

 Make sure you look out for…